 The FDA recognized these issues when they released a warning in 2013 about insomnia drugs containing zolpidem (including well-known names such as Ambien).
-It was concerned about next-morning impairment, which negatively impact activities that require mental alertness, such as driving.
+It was concerned about next-morning impairment, which negatively impacts activities that require mental alertness, such as driving.

-While the impact of drinking and driving is well understood, the perils of taking sleep meds and driving are lesser known.
-Thats changing as the body of research grows and theres more coverage of high-profile cases, including one involving Kerry Kennedy, daughter of the late Robert F. Kennedy.
+While the impact of drinking and driving is well understood, the perils of taking sleep meds and driving are lesser-known.
+That’s changing as the body of research grows and there’s more coverage of high-profile cases, including one involving Kerry Kennedy, daughter of the late Robert F. Kennedy.

 She was charged with DUI (driving under the influence) when she crashed her SUV in 2012.
 Her defense was that she had mistakenly taken a sleeping pill instead of her thyroid medication.
 Her memory of the accident ended after she left her home and got onto the highway.
 She was eventually acquitted, but the incident underscored the potentially dangerous side effects of prescription sleep meds.

 Women are particularly at risk with sleeping pills and driving because they metabolize medication at a slower rate than men.
 And they use sleep aids more frequently.
-According to the National Sleep Foundation, 1 in 3 women take some sort of sleep medication at least a few times a week.
+According to the National Sleep Foundation, 1 in 3 women takes some sort of sleep medication at least a few times a week.

-For graphic evidence of what happens when women drive under the influence of sleeping pills, check out the video of Lisa Stark from ABC News behind the wheel using a driving simulator at University of Iowa to show just how dangerous sleep driving can be on a medication like Ambien.
+For graphic evidence of what happens when women drive under the influence of sleeping pills, check out the video of Lisa Stark from ABC News behind the wheel using a driving simulator at the University of Iowa to show just how dangerous sleep driving can be on a medication like Ambien.

 Safety tips for sleep aids